Rules applicable to all competitions

 6. Board Order

-(a) The general rule on board order in the Silver King and Knock-Out Cup competitions is that the players shall be ranked in descending order of strength, based on the published ECF grades (normal play, not rapidplay) at the start of the season.
+(a) The general rule on board order in the Silver King and Knock-Out Cup competitions is that the players shall be ranked in descending order of strength, based on the most recent published ECF grades (normal play, not rapidplay) .

 (b) Where a player is ungraded, the club shall estimate his/her grade on the basis of their knowledge of his/her current playing strength.
 This estimated grade, once used to determine board order in a match, is fixed for the season, except where a special dispensation to change is given by the competition secretary, or where information from the ECF grading system becomes available mid-season.